 We’ve always found the service to be good and the staff are always fast.
 Sometimes they may even be too fast as there is a slight temptation for them to whip your plates away the very second they think you’re done.

 Their takeaways are an area where they are notably better than the competition and they’ve thought carefully about the packaging and food service experience to make it as close to restaurant quality as they can.

-We’ve always enjoyed our visits but I don’t remember any particular element of them other than the enormous hanging naan bread which is theatrical but doesn’t do much for the quality of the naan.
+We’ve always enjoyed our visits to Akbars but I don’t remember any particular element of them other than the enormous hanging naan bread which is theatrical but doesn’t do much for the quality of the naan.
 Perhaps this one simple gimmick however was enough to give them the edge?
 Everyone remembers it, combine that with a generally strong performance in all other areas of food, service and atmosphere and yes maybe it is enough for you to tell your friends or share an image on Facebook.

-Maybe if you’re trying to run a regular “Indian” menu rather than somehting “streetfood” based this is the answer.
+Maybe if you’re trying to run a regular “Indian” menu rather than something “streetfood” based this is the answer.
 Develop a strong system, keep the quality up even at really busy times and serve consistently good food at a reasonable price and people will keep coming back.
 If you do by the way the Masala fish starter is delicious and they have camel on their main menu which I’ve not tried.

 It can’t be because of their website because that’s bloody awful.